Pinch-hitter Austin Slater hits go-ahead 2-run homer in 6th, Giants beat Athletics 8-3

 "I'm a competitor who likes to have fun," Luciano said.

-Tony Kemp singled three times in the leadoff spot for the A's, whose fans rallied the Giants to join in more "Sell the team!" chants as a message against owner John Fisher's plan to move the franchise from Oakland to Las Vegas.
+Tony Kemp singled three times in the leadoff spot to match his season high of three hits for the A's, whose fans rallied the Giants to join in more "Sell the team!" chants as a message against owner John Fisher's plan to move the franchise from Oakland to Las Vegas.

 The Giants get a day off Thursday for the first time since the All-Star break.